-Housing is available during Winter Session for students living in the Residence Halls for both Fall and Spring semesters.
+Housing is available during winter break for students living in the Residence Halls for both fall and spring semesters.

-Housing is available in the summer for UM students, even if they will not be living in the Residence Halls during the academic year.
+Housing is available in the summer for UM students, even if you will not be living in the Residence Halls during the academic year.

 Top 5 Reasons to Live in the Residence Halls

-- Convenience - Living on campus allows for the convenience of waking up 5 minutes before class and still making it on time, heading back to your room for a nap between classes, and not fighting the daily parking space battle while trying to get to class.
+- Convenience - Living on campus allows for the convenience of waking up five minutes before class and still making it on time, heading back to your room for a nap between classes and not fighting the daily parking space battle while trying to get to class.

 - Social - The Resident Assistant staff host social and educational events for students to connect with others in their community and across campus.
 Students also have the convenience of attending events in the UC and activities hosted by clubs and organizations across campus.

-- Affordability - Everything you need is available for one affordable price, and you do not have to pay separate utility bills including heat, electric, water, Internet, and cable.
-Plus, you do not have to split costs with a roommate!
+- Affordability - Everything you need is available for one affordable price, and you do not have to pay separate utility bills like heat, electric, water, Internet and cable.
+Plus, you do not have to pester your roommate to pay their share of the bills!

-- Dining - Students have two meal plan options, several dining locations to choose from, and access to a nutritionist/dietitian to help them with any dietary questions or concerns.
+- Dining - The All-Campus Dining Plan is ideal for students who desire flexibility and a variety of dining options on-campus.
+This meal plan offers several dining locations to choose from and access to a nutritionist/dietitian to help with any dietary questions or concerns.

 The University of Montana offers students a variety of options for their on-campus housing experience.
-We have nine different Residence Halls featuring single rooms, double rooms, triple rooms, three-person pods, and four-person suites.
+We have eight different Residence Halls featuring single rooms, double rooms, triple rooms, three-person pods and four-person suites.

-We have one all-female hall, one all-male hall, and seven co-ed halls available to students.
+We have one all-female hall, one all-male hall, and six co-ed halls available to students.
 We also offer several Living Learning Communities for students within the Residence Halls.

 Amenities and Options